DillonB042106/megr2157-portfolio/docs/assignments/A04/index.md

 # A4 – Motor Mount Design

 ## Objective
 My goal is to design a motor mount given a loaf and material properties.
-I will use stress and deflection to see whc=ich has a greater impact on the mount. the greater of the 2 forces will be used to decide the thickness of the mount.
+I will use stress and deflection to see which has a greater impact on the mount. the greater of the 2 forces will be used to decide the thickness of the mount.
 A length and width are chosen at my discretion.
 One side of the motor mount will be staticly mounted to a surface(Feature2).
 The motor side of the mount will have to fit the specific stepper motor's parameters given(Feature1).